 Chief Financial Officer

-Mr. Perier received a Master of Business Administration from the Stern School of Business, New York University and a Bachelor of Science in Accountancy from Villanova University.
+Frank received an MBA from the Stern School of Business, New York University and a B.S. in accountancy from Villanova University.
 He is a Certified Public Accountant (inactive) and a member of the New Jersey Society of Certified Public Accountants and the American Institute of Certified Public Accountants.

 Jens Renstrup, M.D., MBA